jpstone/redux-pathspace/README.md

 ### setStore(store: object[, actionCreators: any]);

 This function essentially makes your redux store available to `redux-pathspace`.
 The motivation for this API method was to make `store.dispatch` available to the function you pass to `withSideEffect` without having to pass it manually each time you create a side-effect that dispatches other actions before updating the state.
 This gives you the power to focus on small "slices" of the state in your reducers--keeping them simple and pure--while at the same time updating other parts of the state if you need to (by dispatching actions that handle those other parts, thus letting each reducer do its "job" for each part of the state you're concerned with).
-This way, you can use something like `mapNamespacesToObject` to create namespaces for each part of your state (no matter how deep) and return simple values in your reducers, without worrying about the larger shape of your state...without limiting your ability to affect other parts of the state in a controlled, predictable way.
+This way, you can use something like `mapNamespaces` to create namespaces for each part of your state (no matter how deep) and return simple values in your reducers, without worrying about the larger shape of your state...without limiting your ability to affect other parts of the state in a controlled, predictable way.

 Optionally, it takes a second argument--an object containing your action creators.
 This is added for convenience so your action creators can be passed to your side-effects and used with `store.dispatch` without having to `import` or `require` your action creators everywhere you define your side-effects.
 This will be undefined if you did not pass a second argument to `setStore`.